vortexegg/gnet-insights-dataset/docs/index.md

 ![](assets/fig11.png "Top most used bigrams in GNET insights") *Fig. 11: Top most used bigrams in GNET insights*

 Visualizing changes in the most frequent bigrams year-over-year also reveals interesting changes in the research landscape.
-For example, in 2019, a frequently used bigram is "iron march", referring to a now-defunct Neo-Nazi web forum (and thus less topically relevant today).
+For example, in 2019, a frequently used bigram is "iron march", referring to a now-defunct neo-nazi web forum (and thus less topically relevant today).
 On the other hand, at the bottom of 2024 we see the bigram "gaming spaces", which reflects an emerging focus in the collective response to online extremism focusing on the exploitation of gaming platforms by extremist actors.

 ![](assets/fig12.png "Top bigrams in GNET insights, compared by year") *Fig. 12: Top bigrams in GNET insights, compared by year*

-### 5. Example of frequent bigrams across group or ideology tags
+### Example comparing topics across tags and within particular insights

 To provide a further example, we can compare the most frequently used bigrams across specific tags.
 In particular, the top tags include several tags related to various extremist or terrorist groups or ideologies: Far-Right, Islamic State, Incel, and QAnon.
 Here we visualize the most frequently used bigrams within the set of insights tagged with each of these four movements, to give a comparison of how they are discussed.
 Of note, both Far-Right and QAnon tagged insights make frequent discussion of conspiracy theories, though the Far-Right tag focuses on white supremacism and neo-nazis, while QAnon focuses instead on the "deep state" and Donald Trump.
 In contrast, the Islamic State tag discusses various jihadist groups and IS supporters, while the Incel tag discusses issues of male supremacism, online forums, and mass violence.